 - Country of Jurisdiction: The Netherlands

 - Revenue Model Search Index Partner(s): Currently, Mojeek is a privately funded search engine and does not serve ads on their site.
-They also do not use any third-party indexing services and rely solely on their own web crawler.
+Additionally, they do not use any third-party indexing services and rely solely on their own web crawler.

 - Features: Emotions (demo).
-Emotions is a new feature currently being offered as a demo, which allows users to select their mood around a search.
-For example, if you search of a celebrity and select “love” you will get positive results about that person.
+Emotions is a new feature currently offered as a demo, which allows users to select their mood around a search.
+For example, if you search for a celebrity and select “love” you will get positive results about that person.
 Select “Angry” and you’ll get critical results.
-They also offer wow, funny, and sad.
+In addition, they also offer other emotions such as wow, funny, and sad.

 - Country of Jurisdiction: United Kingdom

 - Quality of search results: 3 out of 5 stars.
 The results for various topics ranged in relevancy.
-When searching for a name of someone who is currently in the news, results showed a lot of outdated sources.
+For example, when searching for a name of someone who is currently in the news the results show a lot of outdated sources.

-Each search engine handles searches and policies a little different, yet each do take great efforts to protect your privacy.
-What really sets each search engine apart is their results.
-There is a reason that Google is considered the top search engine on the market, so with Startpage it’s a huge bonus to get Google results, while knowing that your privacy is being fully respected.
+Each search engine handles searches and policies a little differently, yet each takes great efforts to protect your privacy.
+What really sets each search engine apart is its results.
+Google is the top search engine on the market because it has the largest search index.
+Thus, it’s a huge bonus to get Google results with Startpage.

-With any of these search providers, you’re getting companies that care about your privacy, which is comforting.
-From there, it’s going to be up to each user to weigh their differences and find the search engine that’s right for you.
+With any of these private search engines, you’re getting companies that care about your privacy, which is comforting.
+From there, it’s going to be up to you to find the search engine that’s right for you.